gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 {{{example url="../webgl-2d-drawimage-03.html" }}}

-Unlike the canvas 2D api we our WebGL version handles cases the canvas 2D `drawImage` does not.
+Unlike the canvas 2D api our WebGL version handles cases the canvas 2D `drawImage` does not.

 For one we can pass in a negative width or height for either source or dest.
-A negative `srcWidth` well select pixels to the left of `srcX`.
+A negative `srcWidth` will select pixels to the left of `srcX`.
 A negative `dstWidth` will draw to the left of `dstX`.
 In the canvas 2D api these are errors at best or undefined behavior at worst.

 {{{example url="../webgl-2d-drawimage-04.html" }}}